Promeos/LADOT-Street-Sweeping-Transition-Pan/README.md

 ### City Council and the Los Angeles Department of Transportation Twitter Data

 The Los Angeles Department of Transportation generated the most engagement related to parking enforcement.
-- @LADOTofficial has 14.2K twitter followers in city with [3,145,520 adults](https://www.google.com/search?client=firefox-b-1-d&q=how+many+adults+live+in+los+angeles), meaning less than 1% of adults in Los Angeles follow LADOT.
+- @LADOTofficial has 14.2K Twitter followers in a city with [3,145,520 adults](https://www.google.com/search?client=firefox-b-1-d&q=how+many+adults+live+in+los+angeles), meaning less than 1% of adults in Los Angeles follow LADOT.
-- Los Angeles City Council Members @, @, @, tweeted once or not at all.
+- Los Angeles City Council Members Nury Martinez, Curren D. Price Jr. and Joe Buscaino, tweeted once or not at all.
 - Mayor Garcetti, @MayorOfLA, has 417.9K followers.
 That's more than all other city official twitter accounts combined.
-In the future, he or any mayor, could share city service updates with the public using the mayoral twitter account.
+In the future, he or any mayor could share city service updates with the public using the mayoral Twitter account.

 ### Street Sweeping Citations
 Parking Citations